codingchili/tls-privacy/readme.md

 # decrypto-flowsies

 The project has two parts, the analyzer and the generator.
-The generator generates network traffic by loading web pages and the analyzer captures the network traffic and generates datasets.
+The generator generates network traffic by loading web pages and the analyzer captures the network traffic, labels datasets and trains the model.
 The analyzer is implemented in Python (3.8+) and the generator in nodejs (16+), these are required in order to run.
 See documentation for each part on how to install application dependencies.